daggerml/python-lib/README.md

 DML_LOCAL_DB=1 python mydag.py
 ```

 ## Docs

-To build the docs, run:
+To build the docs, first make sure `bootstrap-docker.py` has been run, then
-`cd docs && make html && (cd _build/html && python3 -m http.server 8080)`

-Then, wait for everything to run, and then check it out in the browser.
+run: `hatch run docs:build`

+To serve the docs: `hatch run docs:serve`

+## Tests

+To run the tests: `hatch run test:cov`